 Why You Should Choose an MBA Program With Data Analytics in the Curriculum

 Data analytics skills are essential for future managers and executives.
 Organizations that employ data-literate leaders have the edge over the competition, and leaders who develop these skills are more competitive in all job markets.
-Anyone considering an MBA should choose a program with data analytics learning opportunities in addition to other work that reinforces MBA core competencies.
+Anyone considering an MBA should choose a masters program with data analytics learning opportunities in addition to other work that reinforces MBA core competencies.

 Unlike the coursework in many other MBA programs, the SMU Cox Online MBA curriculum includes data analytics skills as part of the business management core.
 It prepares students to step into managerial and executive roles as data-literate leaders who can use analytics to deliver business success.
 In addition to data analytics, the program teaches essential competencies for aspiring executives that are common in top MBA programs.
 Students practice analytics and other skills in class, as part of project work and via in-person immersions, where they network with peers and top business minds.